• Skip to primary navigation

 1 medium tomato, thinly sliced

 1. Preheat oven to 400°F. Roll dough to a 12-inch circle.
 Press into a 10-inch tart pan with removable sides, folding dough in a double layer around edge.
+(Or use a 9-inch pie pan).
 Line dough with parchment paper and fill with uncooked rice or beans.
 Bake 10-12 minutes.
 Remove paper and weights and continue baking about 5 minutes until lightly browned, pricking any air bubbles to release steam.
 Cool.
 (See note).
 Reduce oven to 350°F.

 2. In a large skillet cook onions with butter, 1/4 teaspoon salt and thyme over medium-low heat until very soft and browned, about 20 minutes stirring occasionally.